 The United States Mint established the Mutilated Coin Redemption Program so people and businesses could exchange bent and partial coins (commonly referred to as mutilated coins) for reimbursement.
 The information in this section outlines the process for submitting mutilated coins for reimbursement.

 Submission requirements vary depending on how much is submitted annually and whether you submit as an individual or a company.
 The varying requirements help to appropriately process all mutilated coin shipments.
 Mutilated coins submitted for redemption must meet the acceptance criteria listed below.
-Go to the Instructions page to begin your application.

 Contact us with questions at MutilatedCoin@usmint.treas.gov or 202-354-7760.

 PLEASE NOTE: Coins submitted for exchange must be clean, free of debris, free of residual substance(s) on the surface, and identifiable as United States coins.
 The U.S. Mint reserves the right to reject any submission that does not conform to these guidelines or contains any contaminant.
 Past material acceptance does not guarantee future acceptance.